 A dementia diagnosis can only be made after a complete investigation including X-rays, blood tests, etc. has been carried out.
 In general, this means that you can no longer drive a car.
 In exceptional cases, mild dementia can be combined with continued possession of a driving license for a passenger car, if the symptoms are not considered to affect road safety.
 In such cases, the doctor must reassess the person's fitness to drive within one year.

-Telephone advice: 010-175 50 56.
+Telephone counseling: 010-175 50 56.

 Memory problems can have many different causes, and it is important to conduct a thorough investigation to determine the underlying cause.
 Some common causes of memory problems include: